Home

 What is Investing?

-Investing is creating wealth by putting your money into financial instruments like stocks, bonds, or mutual funds.
+Investing is creating wealth by putting your money into financial instruments like equities, bonds, or mutual funds.
 While it involves some risks, it can offer higher returns over time, making it a good way to attain long-term goals.

 However, you should note that it is essential to diversify your investments across asset classes to reduce risk.